-Based on the results of this study ability of NCAC were greater in denture wearers than non-denture wearers, also greater risk of NCAC were found with males, older ages, and complete denture.
-In addition, our results are important for the development of strategies to for eliminate these indicators of risk and significantly reduce NCAC colonization and oral Candida infections in denture wearers.
+Based on the results of this study ability of NCAC were greater in denture wearers than non-denture wearers, also greater risk of NCAC were found with males, older ages, complete denture.
+In addition, current results are important for the development of strategies for eliminate these indicators of risk significantly reduce NCAC colonization oral Candida infections in denture wearers.